rblundon/homelab/README.md

 You'll also either need you just need at least 2 bare metal nodes.

 ---
+## Credits

-Credit to Ken Moini as I used his [repo](https://github.com/kenmoini/ztp-for-you-and-me) as the baseline for this project.
+- Ken Moini - As I used his [repo](https://github.com/kenmoini/ztp-for-you-and-me) as the baseline for this project.
+- Ryan Etten
+- Andrew Potozniak